MuhammadFakirullah/Clinic-Database-System-Update/clinicDB/README.txt

 3. run Apache and MySQL on xampp

 4. run the index.php file into web browser to see the system flow, you can type it by inserting this url http://localhost/clinicDB/index.php according to your listening port or host. in my case my host is 80.

-Attention, this is just a backup file, in case your xampp is crash, at least you already prepared
+Note: This file project has been enhanced with additional features and functionality compared to the initial Clinic Database System that was recently uploaded.
+This represents my personal project undertaken during the internship.
+Feel free to utilize it for educational purposes.